advantager-pro/advantager/README.md

 * [Install instructions](https://github.com/advantager-pro/advantager/wiki/Install-instructions)

 ## TODO
-- [ ] Create a plugin: all the logic presented in this project can be moved to a redmine plugin.
+- [ ] Create a plugin: most of the logic delivered in this project can be moved to a Redmine plugin.